Becoming more secure changed my life.

 Becoming more secure

-Direct my own human alignment research funded by patrons.
+Directed my own human alignment research funded by patrons.

-Produced small AI safety workshops for davidad.
+Produced small AI safety workshops.

-Run unhinged, sometimes intentionally awkward social events:
+Ran unhinged, sometimes intentionally awkward social events.

-(I was also fortunate to have some financial security during this time in the form of a consistent ~6 months of runway.)
+(NB: I was also fortunate to have some financial security during this time in the form of a consistent ~6 months of runway.)

 Boundaries are effortless now.
 I couldn’t tell you the last time I did something because of guilt or manipulation by others.